 - The Project will support the British Columbia energy objective in section 2(k) of the CEA "to encourage economic development and the creation and retention of jobs".
-The Project will appropriate this objective by creating jobs and contributing to the local economy.
-The PCB Project - 17 support this objective by creating jobs and contributing to the local economy.
-The PGR Project - 18 will create jobs in BC through FEI's contractor, and result in the procurement of goods and - services from locally owned and operated vendors and subcontractors.
-The increase in use of - 20 local dining and lodging accommodations during construction will also benefit the economy. - 21 FEI will work with Indigenous and local leaders and organizations to develop the local - workforce, support local businesses, and connect them to Project opportunities.
-For example, to - 23 promote Indigenous and other local participation in the Project, FEI will host business-to- - 24 business and worker-to-business networking events as appropriate, and where they can meet - 25 safety requirements associated with the COVID-19 pandemic.
-These events would facilitate - 26 introductions between Indigenous and other local business owners, members of the local - workforce, and connect them to contract and employment opportunities
+The Project will support this objective by creating jobs and contributing to the local economy.
+The PGR Project will create jobs in BC through FEI's contractor, and result in the procurement of goods and services from locally owned and operated vendors and subcontractors.
+The increase in use of local dining and lodging accommodations during construction will also benefit the economy. - FEI will work with Indigenous and local leaders and organizations to develop the local workforce, support local businesses, and connect them to Project opportunities.
+For example, to promote Indigenous and other local participation in the Project, FEI will host business-to-business and worker-to-business networking events as appropriate, and where they can meet safety requirements associated with the COVID-19 pandemic.
+These events would facilitate introductions between Indigenous and other local business owners, members of the local workforce, and connect them to contract and employment opportunities